 Chromosome sets: The 46 chromosomes you have consist of two sets.
 You are a diploid organism ('di' means two and 'ploid' means sets).
 One set of chromosomes came from each parent when their gametes fused.
 Therefore, human gametes are haploid (one set).

 Homologous chromosomes: The 46 chromosomes in a somatic cell can be arranged into 23 homologous or similar pairs.
 One chromosome from each pair came from the male parent, the other from the female.
 Homologous chromosomes have the same genes although in heterozygous people the genes would be different alleles (A,a).
-The exception to this would be the sex (X and Y) chromosomes.
-Passing on a complete set of human genes requires one chromosome from each pair to end up in each gamete.
+The exception to the pattern that homologous chromosomes have the same genes is the sex (X and Y) chromosomes.
+Female humans (and other mammals) have two X chromosomes while the males have one X and one Y. Passing on a complete set of human genes requires one chromosome from each pair to end up in each gamete.

 There are several key differences between meiosis and mitosis that are summarized in the following table: